Community emergency response team: Training

 CERT training emphasizes safely "doing the most good for the most people as quickly as possible" when responding to a disaster.
-For this reason, cardiopulmonary resuscitation (CPR) training is not included in the core curriculum, as it is time and responder intensive in a mass-casualty incident.
+For this reason, cardiopulmonary resuscitation (CPR) training is not included in the core curriculum, as it is time- and responder-intensive in a mass-casualty incident.
 However, many jurisdictions encourage or require CERT members to obtain CPR training.
+New Castle County, Delaware, and the City of North Miami Beach, Florida; are two examples.
 Many CERT programs provide or encourage members to take additional first aid training.
-Some CERT members may also take training to become a certified first responder or emergency medical technician.

-Many CERT programs also provide training in amateur radio operation, shelter operations, flood response, community relations, mass care, the incident command system (ICS), and the National Incident Management System (NIMS).
+Many CERT programs also provide training in amateur radio operation, shelter operations, flood response, community relations, mass care, the ICS, and the National Incident Management System (NIMS).

 Each unit of CERT training is ideally delivered by professional responders or other experts in the field addressed by the unit.
 This is done to help build unity between CERT members and responders, keep the attention of students, and help the professional response organizations be comfortable with the training which CERT members receive.

 Each course of instruction is ideally facilitated by one or more instructors certified in the CERT curriculum by the state or sponsoring agency.
 Facilitating instructors provide continuity between units, and help ensure that the CERT core curriculum is being delivered successfully.
 Facilitating instructors also perform set-up and tear-down of the classroom, provide instructional materials for the course, record student attendance and other tasks which assist the professional responder in delivering their unit as efficiently as possible.

 CERT training is provided free to interested members of the community, and is delivered in a group classroom setting.
 People may complete the training without obligation to join a CERT.
-Citizen Corps grant funds can be used to print and provide each student with a printed manual.
-Some sponsoring agencies use Citizen Corps grant funds to purchase disaster response tool kits.
+Citizen corps grant funds can be used to print and provide each student with a printed manual.
+Some sponsoring agencies use citizen corps grant funds to purchase disaster response tool kits.
 These kits are offered as an incentive to join a CERT, and must be returned to the sponsoring agency when members resign from CERT.

 Some sponsoring agencies require a criminal background-check of all trainees before allowing them to participate on a CERT.
-For example, the city of Albuquerque, New Mexico require all volunteers to pass a background check, while the city of Austin, Texas does not require a background check to take part in training classes but requires members to undergo a background check in order to receive a CERT badge and directly assist first responders during an activation of the Emergency Operations Center.
+For example, the city of Albuquerque, New Mexico, requires all volunteers to pass a background check, while the city of Austin, Texas, does not require a background check to take part in training classes, but requires members to undergo a background check in order to receive a CERT badge and directly assist first responders during an activation of the emergency operations center.
 However, most programs do not require a criminal background check in order to participate.

-The CERT curriculum (including the Train-the-Trainer and Program Manager courses) was updated in 2019 to reflect feedback from instructors across the nation.
+The CERT curriculum (including the "Train-the-Trainer" and program manager courses) was updated in 2019 to reflect feedback from instructors across the nation.

+FEMA Position Qualification System

+In 2021 FEMA published Position Qualification System standards for CERT programs: